 2. Visual Schedules use visual schedules to help children understand daily routines and transitions.

-3. Social Stories Create social stories that illustrate safe behaviors and the importance of staying in designated areas.
+3. Social Stories Create social stories that illustrate safe behaviours and the importance of staying in designated areas.

 Environmental Modifications